Regular and Substantive Interaction (RSI)

 Regular and substantive interaction (RSI) is a defined part of federal and California state education code.

 Institutions that offer distance learning courses are held to a standard defined at the federal level through the Higher Education Act (HEA) (CFR 600.2), in which the definitions of distance education state that it must “support regular and substantive interaction between the students and the instructor, synchronously or asynchronously."
+The state of California has similar requirements in its Ed Code for higher education.

 Any portion of a course conducted through distance education must include regular and substantive interaction between the instructor(s) and students (and among students if described in the distance education addendum), either synchronously or asynchronously, through group or individual meetings, orientation, and review sessions, supplemental seminar or study sessions, field trips, library workshops, telephone contact, voice mail, e-mail, or other activities.
 An instructor is an individual responsible for delivering course content and who meets the qualifications for instruction established by an institution's accrediting agency.